2023 Top 10 List Of Best Places To Raise A Family In Tennessee

 The Tennessee real estate market is booming!
 So much so, builders are struggling to keep up with the increasing demand.
-The U.S. Census suggests the population for the entire state is just shy of 7 million people and is positioned to grow rapidly over the next decade.
+The U.S. Census suggests the population for the entire state is just over 7 million people and is positioned to grow rapidly over the next decade.
 Between the natural beauty of the state, the low cost of living, and the unparalleled culture, Tennessee is welcoming an increasing number of residents each year.
 Tennessee is not only known for being one of the best places to retire but it's also a great place to raise a family and, generally speaking, a great place to live!

 #10 - Murfreesboro